Annual End-Use of Natural Gas Survey (AGSD)

 This statistical program compiles data on the activities of Canadian natural gas distributors.

 This statistical program compiles data on the activities of Canadian companies engaged in the delivery of natural gas for final use.
-Data collected cover sales to customers in manufacturing, mining, construction, forestry logging, hunting and trapping establishments, commercial services as well as the residential sector.
+Data collected cover sales to customers in manufacturing, mining, construction, forestry, hunting and trapping establishments, commercial services as well as the residential sector.

 These data are required for integration into the input-output sector of the Canadian System of National Accounts.
 Data are intended for use by survey respondents, federal departments and agencies, provincial ministries and authorities, industry associations, industry analysts, the press and the general public to assess trends in the natural gas distribution sector of the Canadian economy.

 The survey is administered as part of the Integrated Business Statistics Program (IBSP).
 The IBSP has been designed to integrate approximately 200 separate business surveys into a single master survey program.
 The IBSP aims at collecting industry and product detail at the provincial level while minimizing overlap between different survey questionnaires.
 The redesigned business survey questionnaires have a consistent look, structure and content.